ernestoarbitrio/django-highcharts/README.rst

 #################
 Django Highcharts
 #################
-This is a Fork of novapost package
-Generate charts in you Django application using Highcharts helpers.
+This is a Fork of novapost package to generate charts in your Django application using Highcharts helpers.

 - Pie with drilldown charts
 - 3D Pie Options